This is one of the entry levels in the series of Sail Canada courses for cruising skippers.

 • 4 days intensive with accommodation by Friday Harbour Resort

-Lessons could be presented in 2 languages: in English according to the terminology and rules of sailing and in Russian with a detailed explanation
+Lessons can be presented in 2 languages: in English, according to the terminology and rules of sailing, and in Russian with a detailed explanation.

 Please be dressed well for the weather conditions.
-Keep in mind that during sailing temperature on water feels 10 degrees less compared with temperature on shore.
-Layers are best ways to stay warm.
-That is because each piece of clothing traps a layer of insulating air.
-And as the temperature or your activity level changes, you can shed a layer at a time until you are comfy again.
+Keep in mind that during sailing, the temperature on water feels 10 degrees less compared to temperature on shore.
+Layers are the best way to stay warm.
+That is because each piece of clothing traps a layer of insulating air, and as the temperature or your activity level changes, you can shed a layer at a time until you are comfy again.

 Please bring one pair of non-marking sailing shoes (light colored soles).
-Be sure to pack sunscreen (with a high enough SPF to protect your skin) wind and sun-protective clothing as well.
+Be sure to pack sunscreen (with a high enough SPF to protect your skin), along with wind and sun-protective clothing.
 Don’t forget sunglasses and hat!

 What equipment should you take with you: